geevi/home2.0/content/teaching/adv-math-structs/index.md

 **Goal**: By the end of the course, students should be able to read and understand research papers with algebraic/combinatorial reasoning.
 They should should be able to write concise and clear proofs.

 **Prerequisites**: Students are expected to have already attended Discrete Maths, Linear Algebra and Probability courses some time in their career.
-Though we will spend some time revising these, we will quickly move on to advanced topics.
+Though some time will be spent on revising these, we will quickly move on to advanced topics.

 **Acknowledgements**: This course is loosely based on a similar course offered by Jaikumar Radhakrishnan (http://www.tcs.tifr.res.in/~jaikumar/Courses/MathStructures/Autumn06/) at TIFR, Mumbai.